Lerwick – Kirkwall

 Ferries to Orkney Islands

-There is 3 weekly sailings from Lerwick to Kirkwall provided by Northlink Ferries.
+There is 1 weekly sailing from Lerwick to Kirkwall provided by Northlink Ferries.
 Timetables can change from season to season.

-Northlink Ferries allow pets on ferries from Lerwick to Kirkwall.
-Please also note that your pet may have to stay in the vehicle during the journey.
+Pets are welcome on board Lerwick Kirkwall ferries with Northlink Ferries.
+Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.